 The TATU (Talking About Tobacco Use) program is part of the Tackling Indigenous Smoking program – TIS – funded by the Department of Health and based at the National Centre of Indigenous Excellence in Redfern, Sydney.

-TATU runs workshops with school students, youth groups, and partner with organisations and workplaces to create ambassadors and co-develop smoke-free environments and events.
+TATU runs workshops with school students, youth groups, and partners with organisations and workplaces to create ambassadors and co-develop smoke-free environments and events.

 The TATU education program consists of 12 creative and engaging workshops that promote conversations about tobacco use and the benefits of a smoke free lifestyle.

 We work with Elders groups, workplaces, schools, youth groups, sports teams, and breakfast clubs helping participants understand their own knowledge of smoking and discuss harmful myths about tobacco use.

 Not only do we create culturally appropriate messaging but also measure the shift in participants’ behaviour attitude, circumstances, and knowledge regarding tobacco.